Guidelines to assure the highest educational quality for such distributed learning.

 • Regular training for our students in web-based utilities is essential for the University to be successful in employing instructional technologies.

-• Extensive faculty training in distance learning through the Faculty Center for Professional Excellence (FCPE) is available.
+• Extensive faculty training in distance learning is available through the Faculty Center for Professional Excellence (FCPE).

 • Distance learning requires online availability of journals and library databases.